Poppy Factory: The Poppy Factory in England

-Lady Haig's Poppy Factory
+Lady Haig's Poppy Factory in Scotland

-Lady Haig's Poppy Factory is a charity based in Edinburgh, Scotland to provide employment to disabled veterans.
-It is an independent charity, but the name Lady Haig's Poppy Factory is a trading name of Poppyscotland of which it is a subsidiary.
+Lady Haig's Poppy Factory was founded in Edinburgh in March 1926, shortly after the Royal British Legion's factory in London, as independent charity to provide employment to disabled veterans.
+Lady Haig's Poppy Factory became a trading name of Poppyscotland of which it is a subsidiary.

-Lady Haig's Poppy Factory was founded in March 1926, shortly after the Royal British Legion's factory in London.
-It was created to serve the demand for Remembrance Day poppies in Scotland.

 The factory was created at the suggestion of and by Dorothy, Countess Haig, wife of Field Marshal Douglas Haig, 1st Earl Haig, who had created the Haig Fund to assist ex-servicemen and which still raises funds through the UK's annual poppy appeal.

-It grew from two employees in a former wood-chopping factory in the grounds of Whitefoord House to employ over 100 people by the mid-1930s, with a waiting list of over 300.
-In addition to the main task of making poppies, the employees made other goods by hand which were sold at three shops in Edinburgh and by a travelling shop throughout Scotland.
-The factory moved to its current premises, a former printing works, in 1965.
-Staffing levels and the range of goods made at the factory gradually declined after the Second World War, and increasing annual deficits were funded by contributions from the Earl Haig Fund Scotland.
-In 1998, the factory became an independent charitable company, The Lady Haig Poppy Factory Ltd.
+It was established in a former wood-chopping factory in the grounds of Whitefoord House.
+The factory moved to its current premises, a former printing works in Warriston Road, in 1965.

 In November 2018 the factory was moved for two years into Redford Barracks while major renovations could be made while also adding a new learning facility.

-The factory is operated in partnership with Poppyscotland and, like the Poppy Factory in Richmond, also employs ex-service personnel, all of them disabled.
+Like the Poppy Factory in Richmond, it employs ex-service personnel, all of them disabled.
 It makes five million remembrance poppies in Edinburgh each year, to a slightly different design with four-lobed petals rather than two for English poppies, and 12,000 wreaths.